Chethan34/Landing-Page/README.md

 - **Modern UI Components:** The page includes well-structured UI components like the Navbar, Hero section, and Footer, designed with clean and attractive aesthetics.
 - **Smooth Navigation:** The navigation bar allows users to jump to different sections of the page easily.
 - **High-Quality Graphics:** Incorporates visually appealing images and icons that enhance the user experience.
+- **User-Friendly Interface:** Designed with an intuitive UI for easy navigation and interaction.

 ## Installation